 Hanson goes on:

+To the extent Democratic candidates ignore illegal immigration, or demonize those who worry over hundreds of thousands of new illegal aliens each year, or talk of guest workers and amnesty before they mention closing the borders, it is a losing issue that could alienate millions of voters.
 Democratic candidates can't really claim that redneck racists are rushing to the border to clash with poor campesinos just crossing to better their lives, because many poor Democrats also resent how illegal labor drives down their own wages.
-It is mostly the American poor and middle class who worry about the sudden influx of thousands who don’t speak English and often need public assistance.
+It is mostly the American poor and middle class who worry about the sudden influx of thousands who don’t speak English and often need public assistance. |

 I don't agree with Hanson on his assertion that mass deportation won't work.
 It will, if we simultaneously go after the businesses who knowingly employ illegal aliens in order to cheat on taxes and labor costs.
 But, he did do a good job of showing how deep and complex the problem has become.